Sepehr-A/Minesweeper/README.md

-# Minesweeper using HTMl, CSS, JS
+# Minesweeper using HTML, CSS, JS
-Use right click for setting flag
+<br>Use right click for setting flag
-I created this for as my university project.
+<br>I created this for as my university project.